JohN100x1/IsekaiMod/README.md

 	- `Martial Artist`: Get proficiency in all exotic weapons.
 	- `Salaryman`: Adds perception as a class skill.
 Perception uses CHA instead of WIS.
 	- `Highschool Student`: Get a +1 bonus to all attributes.
+- New Deities
+	- `Truck-kun`: A god of transportation.

 ### Isekai Protagonist Spell progression
 #### Spells per Day table